mortie/nbon/README.md

   followed by `'}'` (0x7d)

-A key-value pair consists of a 0-terminated UTF-8-encoded string, followed by an NBON-encoded value.
+A key-value pair consists of a 0-terminated UTF-8-encoded string, followed by an SBON-encoded value.

-Here's an example NBON document, with non-textual characters represented using hex notation in angle brackets:
+Here's an example SBON document, with non-textual characters represented using hex notation in angle brackets:

 ```